 Make the Perfect Suggestion

-With your customers’ needs in mind, use these three guidelines to ensure you align your customers with another appealing product or service so you can make an effective sell.
+With your customers’ needs in mind, use these three guidelines to ensure you provide your customers with another appealing product or service so you can make an effective sell.

 Make it relevant.

-A great upsell/cross sell product pairs well with or supplements a customer’s initial purchase.
+A great upsell/cross-sell product pairs well with or supplements a customer’s initial purchase.
 Let’s say your company sells bottled wine; an obvious auxiliary product would be something to drink the wine out of, such as wine glasses.
-Additional examples would be: a zoom lense if you’re selling cameras, technical support sessions if you’re promoting software, or a warranty if you’re selling hardware.
+Additional examples would be: a zoom lens if you’re selling cameras, technical support sessions if you’re promoting software, or a warranty if you’re selling hardware.

 Relevancy in your post-purchase offer allows the customer to get the most out of your product.